A Whale Or A Giraffe? Melania Trump’s Twitter Image From Six Years Ago Mysteriously Changes

 Twitter does not allow tweets to get edited, so there’s no way that it’s possible that Trump herself changed the pic from a whale to a giraffe.

-The phenomenon is apparently not all that uncommon, per reporting from Deadspin.
+The phenomenon is apparently not all that uncommon, per Deadspin.
 It seems that often, the URL image ID of posts made several years in the past can change as new images are uploaded to the social media site, which means that someone likely posted a pic of a giraffe in their own tweet, and Twitter simply used the same URL address for that image as the one Trump used for the beluga whale.

 If that’s the case, Trump should count her lucky stars that the new image wasn’t anything controversial.
-The Chicago Cubs once had the same thing happen to them, with an image of Hall of Famer Billy Williams singing during the 7th inning stretch being replaced by a screenshot of a pornography scene.
+The Chicago Cubs once had the same thing happen to them, with an image of Hall of Fame player Billy Williams singing during the 7th inning stretch being replaced by a screenshot of a pornography scene.

 Twitter has yet to comment on the change in scenery.
 All things considered, however, Trump’s original caption still works for the new image of the giraffe — what is she thinking?